A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

+The loss function \eqref{cost:forcemix-dislocW} is quadratic in the parameters $\{c_B\}$ and can therefore be minimised using Bayesian linear regression schemes.
+In our implementation we employ the Automatic Relevance Determination (ARD) \cite{wipf2007new} to achieve the parameter estimation, which is a known statistical technique used to automatically determine the relevance of input features or variables in a predictive model.

 {\it Algorithm \ref{alg:fmm}:} Figure \ref{fig:apevsspeed} visualises the ``Construct speed" step in Algorithm \ref{alg:fmm}.
-The error estimator $\eta_{\ell}(\uH)$ defined on the lattice sites in $\L_{\rm est}$ are shown in the left figure while the corresponding speed $G(n_{\rm est})$ constructed by the scattered interpolation of $\tilde{\eta}_{\ell}(\uH)$ (i.e., the normalization of $\eta_{\ell}(\uH)$) from $\L_{\rm est}$ to $\mathcal{N}_{\rm est}$ (cf.~\eqref{eq:scattered_interp}) are presented in the right one.
-As we can see, the scattered interpolation behaves well if $h_{\rm est}=0.4$ is chosen to be small compared to the lattice spacing of given species ($r^{\rm W}_{0}\approx2.73$).
+The error estimator $\eta_{\ell}(\uH)$ defined on the lattice sites in $\L_{\rm est}$ are shown in the left figure while the corresponding speed $G(n_{\rm est})$ constructed by the scattered interpolation of $\tilde{\eta}_{\ell}(\uH)$ (i.e., the normalization of $\eta_{\ell}(\uH)$) from $\L_{\rm est}$ to $\mathcal{N}_{\rm est}$ (cf.~\eqref{eq:scattered_interp}) are presented as the right panel.
+As we can see, the scattered interpolation behaves well if $h_{\rm est}=0.4$\AA~is chosen to be small enough compared to the lattice constant of given species ($r^{\rm W}_{0}=2.73$\AA).

-Figure \ref{fig:refine} illustrates a prototypical ``Determine new regions" step in Algorithm \ref{alg:fmm}, drawing the ``interface" of QM and buffer regions defined on the meshgrid $\mathcal{N}_{\rm est}$.
-The current QM ``interface" (red solid line) is constructed by the ``Define QM interface" step in Algorithm \ref{alg:fmm}, which is actually the zero contour of $\varphi$.
+Figure \ref{fig:refine} illustrates the ``Determine new regions" step in Algorithm \ref{alg:fmm}, drawing the interface of QM and buffer regions defined on the meshgrid $\mathcal{N}_{\rm est}$.
+The current QM interface (red solid line) is constructed by the ``Define QM interface" step in Algorithm \ref{alg:fmm}.
 The speed $G$, determined via ``construct speed" step, is visualized by color.
-After solving the corresponding Eikonal equation \eqref{eq:eikonal} by exploiting the fast marching method, the new QM ``interface" (red dashed line) and the new buffer ``interface" (purple dashed line) determined by the strategy \eqref{eq:determine_new_rgn} are also shown in the Figure, along with the parameters $h_{\rm est}=0.4$ and $C_{\rm new}=C_{\rm buf}=3.0$ .
-We observe that our algorithm of model adaptivity (Algorithm \ref{alg:fmm}) automatically adjust the QM/MM partitioning anisotropically based on the error estimator.
-The specific choice of the those parameters will be discussed in detail as follows.
+Solving the corresponding Eikonal equation \eqref{eq:eikonal} using the fast marching method with parameters $h_{\rm est}=0.4$\AA~and $T_{\rm new}=T_{\rm buf}=3.0$, the new QM interface (red dashed line) and the new buffer interface (purple dashed line) determined by the strategy \eqref{eq:determine_new_rgn} are also presented in this figure.
+We observe that our algorithm automatically adjusts the QM/MM partitioning anisotropically based on the error estimator.
+The specific choice of the those parameters will be discussed next.